Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Rigidity phase transition for finite-range random fields

 By standard results, $ \X$ has continuous sample paths (see \cite{AT07}).
 Then the previous conclusion holds: for $ y_{0}\in B(0,2 /\pi ),\varepsilon >0$ there are deterministic points $ x_{1},\dots ,x_{m}\in B(0,2/\pi )^{c}$ and coefficients $ h_{1},\dots ,h_{m}\in \mathbb R $ with

 On the other hand, the $ \X(x ),\|x\|>2$ are independent of $ \X(0).$

 \end{example}

 From a modelling perspective, this field is one of the most basic example of a stationary continuous field, both conceptually and on the practical aspect of simulation or estimation.
 To the author's knowledge, this extremely rigid behavior has not been observed anywhere, even in dimension $ 1$, for such finite range models, although it could likely be useful for reconstruction in signal processing.
 In dimension $ d = 1, \Delta (x) = (1-|x|/2)1_{ |x|\leqslant 2}$, but the expression is less straightforward in higher dimensions.
 Similar results hold for simpler continuous functions, such as $ (1-\|x\|)1_{ \|x\|\leqslant 1}$.
+Replacing $ \Delta $ with $ \Delta^{\ast k} $ for $ k\in \mathbb{N}$, one can also derive similar examples with arbitrarily high regularity.